 Enquiries and bookings

 a) We will collect personal information from you when you make an enquiry or request a brochure from us.
-This includes your name and contact information, details about the destinations and countries that you are most interested in, the brochures that you request and any additional details of your travel plans which you voluntarily give to us.
+This includes your name and contact information, details about the destinations and countries that you are most interested in, the brochures that you request, information about your geographic location, and any additional details of your travel plans which you voluntarily give to us.
 We may also collect details about the best time to contact you and any in-person appointments that you request as well as what prompted you to contact us and any other requests or comments that you may make.

-We have a legitimate interest to use your information in this way to make sure that we are able to help you find the right destination and start to plan the best holiday for you.
+We have a legitimate interest to use your information in this way to make sure that we are able to help you find the right destination and start to plan the best holiday for you, and to enable us to contact you in the most appropriate and business-efficient manner.
 Where we rely on our legitimate interests, we'll always ensure that your rights are protected.

 b) If you book trips with us, we will ask you to provide certain details about your travel arrangements.
 This is likely to include details of your passports, emergency contacts, travel insurance arrangements, preferences and special requirements, frequent flier club membership, visa requirements, flights (if you arrange your own flights) and amounts (if any) to be contributed to offset the carbon for your flights through the ClimateCare scheme.
 This will also include details of any other friends or family who are accompanying you as part of your booking.

 We will use this information to help us organise your trip, make bookings on your behalf and ensure that you (and any other friends or family accompanying you) receive the products and services set out in your itinerary.